What is the Fraction 4/5? A Deep Dive into Fractions and Their Applications

 Equivalent Fractions: Exploring Different Forms of 4/5

 An important concept in understanding fractions is the idea of equivalent fractions.
-These are fractions that represent the same value even though they look different.
+Day to day, these are fractions that represent the same value even though they look different.
 You can obtain equivalent fractions by multiplying or dividing both the numerator and the denominator by the same number (excluding zero).

 Simplifying Fractions: Reducing 4/5 to its Lowest Terms

 Simplifying a fraction means reducing it to its lowest terms, where the numerator and denominator have no common factors other than 1.
+On the flip side, understanding the process is crucial.
 In the case of 4/5, this is already in its simplest form because 4 and 5 have no common factors other than 1.
-However, understanding the process is crucial.
 To simplify a fraction, find the greatest common divisor (GCD) of the numerator and the denominator and divide both by it.

 Operations with 4/5: Addition, Subtraction, Multiplication, and Division